 OK-FIRE is a weather-based system for wildland fire management featuring products for fire weather, fire danger, and smoke dispersion.
 Utilizing the Oklahoma Mesonet for recent/current weather conditions and an 84-hour numerical forecast, OK-FIRE is useful for both wildfire (anticipation of high fire danger periods and suppression guidance) and prescribed fire (planning for and conducting the burn).
 OK-FIRE is a program of the Oklahoma Mesonet and is directed by Dr. J. D. Carlson of our department.
-Half-day computer workshops are offered throughout the state during the fall to train wildland fire managers in the available products and use of the website.More Information.
+Computer workshops are offered throughout the state at various times of the year to train wildland fire managers in the available products and use of the website.More Information.

 Oklahoma Water Resources Center